scott1028/AWS-SAM-integrate-with-ApiGw-using-express-study/README.md

 # Using serverless to deploy our lambda function

 - Ref: https://serverless.com/framework/docs/providers/aws/guide/functions/
+- Ref: https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/, we can use existing bucket name for deployment
 - What will be packaged and upload?
 Ref: https://serverless.com/framework/docs/providers/aws/guide/packaging/
 - By default, serverless will exclude the following patterns: